streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

 This metric matters because Spotify's recommendation engine treats saves as one of the strongest positive signals a listener can send.
 A stream tells the algorithm someone heard your track.
 A save tells the algorithm someone wants to hear it again.
 That distinction is everything when it comes to triggering algorithmic playlists like Discover Weekly and Radio.

 From Spotify's perspective, a save is more valuable than a full listen, a playlist add by the listener, or even a share.
-It's a direct, intentional action that says: "I want this track in my permanent rotation."
+It is a direct, intentional action that says: "I want this track in my permanent rotation."
 The algorithm weights this signal heavily when deciding whether to push your track to new audiences.

 If you want to see where your own save rate stands relative to your genre, a free growth score analysis from Chartlex breaks down exactly these engagement signals and tells you what needs work.